Are Vision Language Models Cross-Cultural Theory of Mind Reasoners?: CulturalToM-VQA

 Let $\mathcal{I}_{\text{source}}$ denote the union of images from our three source datasets.
 Human annotators performed a filtering operation to identify images suitable for Theory of Mind reasoning.
-Each image $I \in \mathcal{I}_{\text{source}}$ was evaluated according to four criteria: social or mental state interpretability, defined as the presence of either multiple interacting agents or a single agent whose emotions, intentions, or social role can be inferred from contextual or cultural cues; observable interpersonal dynamics or role relationships; culturally specific contexts or practices; and emotional expressiveness conveyed through facial expressions or body language.
+Each image $I \in \mathcal{I}_{\text{source}}$ was evaluated according to four criteria: (i) social or mental state interpretability, defined as the presence of either multiple interacting agents or a single agent whose emotions, intentions, or social role can be inferred from contextual or cultural cues; (ii) observable interpersonal dynamics or role relationships; (iii) culturally specific contexts or practices; and (iv) emotional expressiveness conveyed through facial expressions or body language.
+Our final dataset comprises $\mathcal{I} = \{ I \in \mathcal{I}_{\text{source}} : I \text{ satisfies all four criteria} \}$, resulting in $|\mathcal{I}| = 394$ images after selection process (221 images from FindingEmo, 90 from CulturalVQA, and 83 from CVQA).